2015 CONCACAF Men's Olympic Qualifying Championship qualification: Caribbean Zone

 In the Caribbean Zone, 17 CFU member national teams entered the qualifying competition.
-Among them, two teams (Dominica and Saint Vincent and the Grenadines) played in the preliminary round (two-legged tie) between 22–24 May 2015.
+Among them, two teams (Dominica and Saint Vincent and the Grenadines) played in the preliminary round (two-legged tie) between 22 and 24 May 2015.
 The winner advanced to the first round to join the other 15 teams.

 In the first round, the 16 teams were divided into four groups of four teams.
 The groups were played between 24–28 and 25–29 June 2015 and hosted by one of the teams in each group.
 The four group winners advanced to the final round.

-In the final round, played between 14–16 August 2015 and hosted by one of the teams in the final round, the four teams played a single-elimination tournament.
+In the final round, played between 14 and 16 August 2015 and hosted by one of the teams in the final round, the four teams played a single-elimination tournament.
 The top two teams qualified for the final tournament as the CFU representatives.